leetcode-python-java/leetcode-python-java/en/1-1000/28-find-the-index-of-the-first-occurrence-in-a-string.md

-# 28. Find the Index of the First Occurrence in a String - LeetCode solutions in Python/Java/C++ and more
+# 28. Find the Index of the First Occurrence in a String - LeetCode Python/Java/C++/JS code

 Visit original link: [28.
-Find the Index of the First Occurrence in a String - LeetCode solutions in Python/Java/C++ and more](https://leetcodepython.com/en/leetcode/28-find-the-index-of-the-first-occurrence-in-a-string) for a better experience!
+Find the Index of the First Occurrence in a String - LeetCode Python/Java/C++/JS code](https://leetcodepython.com/en/leetcode/28-find-the-index-of-the-first-occurrence-in-a-string) for a better experience!

 LeetCode link: [28.
 Find the Index of the First Occurrence in a String](https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string), difficulty: **Easy**.